 The legislation does not require that a person be terminally ill.
 However, this will be relevant in considering whether providing the palliative medication is reasonable, and the person's state at the time.
 The Western Australian excuse will apply where the need for palliative care arises because the person has refused life-sustaining treatment (see the case of Brightwater Care Group v Rossiter).

 Australian Capital Territory

-The Medical Treatment (Health Directions) Act 2006 (ACT) section 17 and the Powers of Attorney Act 2006 (ACT) s86 provides a right for a person to receive ‘relief from pain, suffering and discomfort to the maximum extent that is reasonable in the circumstances’.
+The Medical Treatment (Health Directions) Act 2006 (ACT) section 17 and the Powers of Attorney Act 2006 (ACT) section 86 provide a right for a person to receive ‘relief from pain, suffering and discomfort to the maximum extent that is reasonable in the circumstances’.
 These provisions will apply only where a person is under the care of a health professional and:

-The legislation in Western Australia refers to a ‘person’ providing the palliative medication, and therefore a doctor is not the only person able to administer the medication.
+The legislation in Western Australia and Queensland refers to a ‘person’ providing the palliative medication, and therefore a doctor is not the only person able to administer the medication.
 In Queensland however a doctor must order the care, and the doctor must give written authorisation.
 In South Australia, the treatment may be given by a ‘medical practitioner responsible for the treatment or care of a patient’, or a person supervised by that medical practitioner who participates in the person’s treatment or care.

 - a drug is prescribed at twice the lethal level.